hawkgs/jqKeyboard/README.md

 *   `containment` - _DOM element (string)_ - By default, the containment is set to `body` (i.e. whole page).
 You can specify your own containment by providing a DOM element.
 That way your keyboard could be dragged only in that element.
 *   `allowed` - _Array of DOM input elements (strings_) - This option allows only listed elements to be jqKeyboard-active meaning that you won't be able to use the keyboard for the rest of the input elements.
 By default, jqKeyboard will work for all input elements on the page.
-*   `icon` - _"dark" or "light" (string)_ - Depending on your prevailing page design color (being darker or lighter), you could use this option in order to change the color of the icon in order to achieve better contrast.
+*   `icon` - _"dark" or "light" (string)_ - Depending on your prevailing page design color (being darker or lighter), you could use this option to change the color of the icon in order to achieve better contrast.
 The default value is "light".

 Here is a sample code with the options:
 ```javascript